 The Meaning of Advent (Part 1)

 [Editor’s Note: This is Part 1 of a two part blog story.
-Check back to read Part 2!]
+Read Part 2 here.]

 The seasons of our spirituality bring us closer to our faith.
 It strengthens our intimate relationship we have with God.
 Advent is a time for us to open our hearts to joy.
 Lent brings us sorrow of the suffering Jesus endured for us and asks our hearts to self-reflect of how we can be better or do better.
 Advent brings us joy, excitement and love.